 It was unexpected for Bill and his wife to bring home Adam.
 I thought there was going to be some kind of Circle of Life thing, and either Dr. Rosen or Cameron would end up with him.
 The actual result was sweet.

 Another thing that makes sense, that is real, and grounded in how people respond to death, is Rachel choosing that particular day to make her move on John.
+People pretty much have to accept the fast that that people are gone after death, the only thing keep their memories alive are the belonging that The Inheritance Experts help people divide during the will reading.
 Honestly, I’ve really liked this romance.
 But her sensory overload stuff is a reality for her, and depicting her sex life as being more or less like anyone else’s really breaks the premise of the show.
 If she can come to orgasm from a kiss (as has been established), then her kisses should be softer, gentler, less, ‘here are my wet yummy lips.’
 Everything for her needs to be slowed down, and a certain amount of shut-down may be inevitable; the cutesy way it was handled was a mistake.
 On the other hand, Dad giving them privacy was adorable.

 I’m going to call foul on one thing, and that is Evil Not-Mother calling Nina “bitch,” and then Nina later calling her “bitch.”
 I remember when I was reading reviews of Die Another Day, one reviewer complained about how old and sexist it was, that every time two women fight, “bitch” has to be uttered.
 That was ten years ago.